 Our LNG and natural gas marketing business segment is pursuing a two-front commercial strategy focused on producing long-term recurring cash flow by capitalizing on 2.0 Bcf/d of regasification capacity at the Sabine Pass LNG terminal reserved by Cheniere Energy Investments, LLC ("Cheniere Investments").
 Our strategy is to remain engaged in the LNG spot market as opportunities arise, and to maintain relationships with key suppliers and market participants that we believe are candidates for entering into long-term LNG cargo sales and/or the purchase of TUA capacity currently reserved by Cheniere Investments.
 Many of Cheniere Marketing, LLC's natural gas purchase, sale, transportation and shipping agreements have been guaranteed by Cheniere.
-As of December 31, 2010, these contracts as of December 31, 2010.
+As of December 31, 2010, these contracts have been guaranteed by Cheniere and have a zero amount of exposure to the potential of future payments.
+There was zero carrying amount of liability related to these guaranteed contracts as of December 31, 2010.